Why there is another exam, when there are Step 1 and Step 2 CK already?

 1. Get an elective in US (most relevant is internal medicine and emergency medicine), and see the patients in the Clinic.
 This will help with English fluency in clinical environment.

 6. You may practice writing notes on your own.
-Read it from book first ( FA or Kaplan's Core cases ), and write it into the official practice form within 10 minutes.
+Read it from book first ( First Aid for USMLE step 2 CS (FA) or Kaplan's Core cases), and write it into the official practice form within 10 minutes.
 If your note is not perfect, don't worry - the sample notes are nor perfect neighter.

 7. "Mini cases" in FA are good for memorizing basic patterns of patient presentations, and appropriate diagnostic tests.
 They migh be enough.
 However, knowledge from Step 2 CK might be sometimes usefull.